4 Burning Questions About the Benefits of Diversity & Inclusion

 1. What do diversity and inclusion do for people short-term and long-term?

-Little research has been conducted on the difference between the short-term and long-term impact that diverse and inclusive work environments have on the individual level.
-That being said, there are several studies that demonstrate diversity and inclusion having a positive impact on individuals in a number of ways.
+There are several studies that demonstrate diversity and inclusion having a positive impact on individuals in a number of ways.

 One study demonstrates that being exposed to diversity in the workplace can positively impact an individual’s level of creativity.
 The study found that employees on teams with high levels of cultural diversity share divergent information with one another, leading to greater team creativity and individual creativity.